Game Asset Recycling — What You Need to Know

 To accelerate development without sacrificing quality, many teams look to past projects, and their corresponding game assets.
 Game asset recycling saves time, allowing coders and creatives to innovate using existing materials.
 But how can you share game assets across teams and projects?
 Learn how.

-There is a lot that goes into a video game.
-Game assets include everything — textures, characters, sounds, objects, rigs, builds, artifacts, and more.
+A game asset is a term to describe any piece of content that goes into a video game.
+Game assets include textures, characters, sounds, objects, rigs, builds, artifacts, and more.

 Asset Recycling for Game Development